thombashi/tcconfig/docs/pages/usage/tcset/advanced_usage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ``--tc-script`` option generates an executable script which includes tc commands to be executed by ``tcconfig`` commands.
-The created script can execute at other servers where tcconfig not installed (however, you need the tc command to run the script).
+The created script can execute at other servers where tcconfig is not installed (However, you need the tc command to run the script).

 :Example:
     .. code-block:: console